Take the chapter quiz before and after you read this chapter.

 2-51 What is the management of an infant born to a mother who is infected with hepatitis B ?

 People with either acute or chronic hepatitis B virus infection have pieces of viral protein, called hepatitis B surface antigen (HbSAg), circulating in their blood stream.
 These people often excrete the virus and may spread the infection to others.
 Infants are at high risk of infection during a vaginal delivery if the mother is excreting the virus.
 Therefore, infants born to women who have hepatitis B during pregnancy or are HbSAg positive (i.e. have a chronic viral infection) need special management at delivery to protect them against infection.
-These infants should receive 0.5 ml of hyperimmune hepatitis B immunoglobulin by intramuscular injection with 72 hours of delivery.
 They should also receive a dose of hepatitis B vaccine.
-This should be followed by the standard schedule of hepatitis B immunisation at 6, 10 and 14 weeks.
+This should be followed by the standard schedule of hexavalent immunisation at 6, 10 and 14 weeks.
+Depending on further blood tests on the mother these infants may need in addition 0.5 ml of hyperimmune hepatitis B immunoglobulin by intramuscular injection with 72 hours of delivery.

 2-52 What is Haemophilus influenzae?